Tenryu-ji Temple in Kyoto

 Facts & Figures

 Tenryu-ji Temple or "Heavenly Dragon Temple" is a UNESCO World Heritage Site and belongs to the Five Great Zen Temples of Kyoto (Kyoto Gozan), which are Nanzen-ji (Supervisor Role), Shokoku-ji, Kennin-ji, Tofuku-ji and Manju-ji.
 Out of these five Tenryu-ji is ranked number one.
 This impressive head temple of the Rinzai Zen Buddhism School is truly a highlight within the Arashiyama district.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 The temple complex contains one of the best and beautiful gardens in Kyoto.
 Tenryu-ji Garden (Sogenchi-teien), designated as a Special Place of Scenic Beauty by the Japanese government, incoporates perfectly the mountains of Arashiyama in the background.
 The 14th century landscape garden is one of the oldest in Japan and an outstanding example of shakkei (borrowed scenery) garden design.